How to Implement Omnichannel Customer Service in Your Business.

 • Get an overview of each conversation with AI summaries: Stay on top of the quality of customer interactions with the AI-generated conversation summary feature and assess your team’s performance without having to read the entire transcript of every conversation.

-• Integrate self-service chatbots: Set up and train your chatbot to deliver 24/7 customer support and enable your customers to find information and resolve basic issues on their own even when your customer support reps are not immediately available to respond.
+• Integrate self-service AI chatbots: Set up and train an AI chatbot to deliver 24/7 customer support and enable your customers to find information and resolve basic issues on their own even when your customer support reps are not immediately available to respond.

 Offer support on channels your customers prefer to use